 I googled for tutorials on making ballet buns, I have no idea how helpful they are, but enjoy!

 *Generations of ballet mums have failed miserably to ballet-ify my hair.
-The bun is easy, but it leaves a frizzy halo impossible to smooth.
-Eventually ballet mums give up trying, and horrified, have to send me out on stage with unkempt hair.
+No matter how much gel, there’s a frizzy halo that’s impossible to smooth.
+Eventually even ballet mums give up trying, and horrified, have to send me out on stage with unkempt hair.
 If a ballet mum can’t ballet-ify my hair, no one can.
 Ballet mums are Scary Creatures!

-No jewellery in class please.
-Sleeper or stud earrings are fine.
+No jewellery in class please – if it comes unfastened it could cause injure 😦 Sleeper or stud earrings are fine.